 Saltwater Fishing in Alaska

 According to one source, if you walked a thousand miles a year, it would take 44 years to walk the coastline of Alaska.
-Along the way you would pass vast stretches of surf-pounded beach, protected coves and inlets, deep sheltered fijords, secret island archipelagos and jagged rocky promontories that plunge into cobalt-blue depths.
+Along the way, you would pass vast stretches of surf-pounded beach, protected coves and inlets, deep sheltered fjords, secret island archipelagos, and jagged rocky promontories that plunge into cobalt-blue depths.
 Most of these areas would be teeming with life, visible just beneath the surface.
 Alaska has five species of salmon, over 30 species of rockfish, and dozens of other marine species of interest to anglers.
-Simply put, there is no lack of saltwater fishing opportunity in Alaska.
+Simply put, there are no lack of saltwater fishing opportunities in Alaska.

 Boat-Based Fishing Gear